 Request a free sample copy or view report summary: Microfluidics Market Report

-North America microfluidics market dominated the global market with a revenue share of 42.3% in 2024.
-This dominance is primarily driven by strong research funding from both government bodies and private industries
+North America microfluidics industry dominated the global market in 2025 with the largest share of 42.85%, driven by strong government and private research funding.

 Grand View Research has segmented the global microfluidics market report based on product, technology, material, application, and region: